Project Solution

 \mathcal{L} \;=\; \sum_{i \in \{A, B, C\}}\!\!\Bigl[ \lambda^{(i)}_r\,\mathcal{L}^{(i)}_{\text{PDE}} + \lambda^{(i)}_d\,\mathcal{L}^{(i)}_{\text{data}} + \lambda^{(i)}_b\,\mathcal{L}^{(i)}_{\text{BC}} \Bigr] \;+\; \lambda_{\text{reg}}\,\int |\tau_\phi'(t)|^2\, dt.

-Step 3 — CPU sub-scale prototypes (what we actually run here)
+Step 3 — CPU sub-scale prototype (what we actually run here)

 Step 4 — Recovered \tau(t) from the two-site CPU prototype

-Site B’s stronger thermocline signature dominates the storm-day amplitude constraint; Site A’s noise floor sets the lower bound on the recovered envelope.
-Removing either site sends the error back up.
+Site B’s stronger thermocline signature dominates the storm-day amplitude constraint; Site A pins the quieter shoulders of the envelope.
+Removing either site sends the joint error back up — the two moorings genuinely constrain different parts of the same signal.

 Step 5 — Mechanism partition across the three sites